 Five things you didn’t know about Rohingya children in Asia

-In 2017, the world watched in horror as hundreds of thousands of Rohingya people fled from Myanmar into Bangladesh to escape violence by the Tatmadaw (the Myanmar military).
+In 2017, the world watched in horror as hundreds of thousands of Rohingya people fled from Myanmar into Bangladesh to escape violence.
 But this was actually just the latest chapter in a long story of abuse - Rohingya have left Myanmar for decades to escape discrimination and persecution.

 Across Asia, several countries host Rohingya communities – some large, some small; some have been there for generations, while others have only just arrived.
 What they all have in common is that they live lives on the margins, at constant risk of arrest, abuse or exploitation.